AcheronProject/AcheronDocs/docs/reset_article_1/reset_article_1.md

   <figcaption><b> Figure 9. </b> Time simulation of the circuit in figure 6 considering component tolerance-added "slow" and "fast" cases.</figcaption>
 </figure>

 Figure 9 shows the simulation of the three cases.
-The simulations show that the fastest time the circuit will cross the low logic levle maximum threshold is at approximately 0.75s, while the longest time the circuit will take to cross the high logic level minimum voltage is approximately 4.5 seconds.
+The simulations show that the fastest time the circuit will cross the low logic level maximum threshold is at approximately 0.75s, while the longest time the circuit will take to cross the high logic level minimum voltage is approximately 4.5 seconds.
 This means that by using the circuit of figure 7`, if the user presses the button for no more than 0.75 seconds the MCU is guaranteed to reset, and if he or she presses the button for longer than 4.5 seconds the MCU is guaranteed to DFU.

 These times are, however, not to my liking.
 As can be seen in figure 11, the spread of timings between the curves is way too high.
 In order to solve that, I changed the tolerances of the resistors to 1% and the tolerance of the capacitor to 5%.